-Including $100 million of shares repurchased during 2021, Weyerhaeuser is returning more than $2 billion of total cash to shareholders based on 2021 results, or 79 percent of 2021 Adjusted FAD, in line with the company's previously communicated annual payout range of 75 to 80 percent of Adjusted FAD.
-As of December 31, 2021, the company had approximately $926 million of remaining capacity under the previously announced $1 billion share repurchase program authorized by the Weyerhaeuser board of directors in September 2021.
+Including $550 million of shares repurchased during 2022, Weyerhaeuser is returning $1.75 billion in total cash to shareholders based on 2022 results, or 75 percent of 2022 Adjusted FAD, in line with the company's annual payout range of 75 to 80 percent of Adjusted FAD.
+As of December 31, 2022, the company had approximately $375 million of remaining capacity under the previously announced $1 billion share repurchase program authorized by the Weyerhaeuser board of directors in September 2021.

-"We are excited to announce the final installment of cash return to shareholders based on 2021 financial results," said Devin W. Stockfish, president and chief executive officer.
-"The meaningful supplemental dividend declared today, when combined with dividend payments and share repurchase activity in 2021, demonstrates our commitment to returning a significant portion of our cash flow back to shareholders and the strong cash generation capability of our unmatched portfolio of assets and industry-leading operating performance.
+"We are pleased to announce the supplemental dividend associated with our 2022 financial results," said Devin W. Stockfish, president and chief executive officer.
+"With today's announcement, we complete the second full year of our new cash return framework.
+Upon payment of the supplemental dividend declared today, we will have returned more than $3.8 billion in total cash to shareholders based on our 2021 and 2022 results through a combination of cash dividends and opportunistic share repurchase, further demonstrating our commitment to returning a significant portion of our cash flow back to shareholders and the strong cash generation capability of our portfolio and industry-leading operating performance."

 FORWARD-LOOKING STATEMENTS AND NON-GAAP MEASURES